Evangelist (Women & Children) - Korowai People, Indonesia

 Testimony of Conversion

 No children were born from this union and Perin was blamed.
-Her inability to conceive was then used as a further excuse for her husband to continue his repeated adulteries.
+Her inability to conceive was used as a further excuse for her husband to continue his repeated adulteries.
 Finally, another woman gave him a child and he began living with her.
-At the same time he abandoned Perin and his own mother, who was dying in her home without help.
-Despite physical abuse and abandonment, Perin cared for her husband’s mother, and even spent her own meager funds on her needs.
+At the same time, he abandoned Perin and his mother, who was dying in her home without help.
+Despite physical abuse and abandonment, Perin cared for her husband’s mother and even spent her meager funds on her needs.

 Finally, in a remote Danowage village, Perin was married to tribal evangelist Jimi.
-They now serve together as co-laborers in the Great Commission in one of the most difficult environments in the world.
+They now serve together as co-laborers in the Great Commission in one of the most challenging environments in the world.